cityofaustin/atd-kickstand/README.md

 To unlink:
 **Note that `unlink` is an alias of `uninstall`**

 a.
-If the target app already had this package as a dependency, you need to unlink the local package and reinstall from the npm registry.
+If the target app already had this package as a dependency, you need to unlink the local package and reinstall from the npm registry (the `--no-save` flag will prevent you from removing the dependency from `package.json`).
 To do this, run:

 `npm unlink --no-save atd-kickstand && npm install`

 b.
-If the target app did not already have this package as a dependency, you need remove the dependency from `package.json` and unlink the local package.
+If the target app did not already have this package as a dependency, you need unlink the local package and remove the dependency from `package.json`.
 To do this, run:

-`npm unlink --no-save atd-kickstand`
+`npm unlink atd-kickstand`

 In either case, finish by unlinking `atd-kickstand` by navigating to the project folder of this repository.
 Then, run: